 Contour two sets of dense, 2-D seismic data sets, in highly faulted extensional tectonic settings.
-Participants learn that despite of using small contour intervals, honoring the control points, and the faults having large vertical offsets, there would be the possibility of inadvertently mapping: 1) Faults across which contours are not compatible; or 2) “screw or propeller faults”, i.e., faults which incorrectly appear to change their sense of displacement along their strike.
+Participants learn that despite using small contour intervals, honoring the control points, and the faults having large vertical offsets, there would be the possibility of inadvertently mapping: 1) Faults across which contours are not compatible; or 2) “screw or propeller faults”, i.e., faults which incorrectly appear to change their sense of displacement along their strike.

 Contour a dense data set from a 3-D seismic survey in an extensional structural setting.
-Participants learn that despite numerous control points, interpreting a low-relief structure could result in certain problems, such as mapping faults which should have compatible up-thrown and down-thrown blocks, but do not show contour compatibility, or intersecting faults with intersection points that do not conform to the additive property of faults or the law of volume conservation.
+Participants learn that despite numerous control points, interpreting a low-relief structure could result in problems such as mapping faults which should have compatible up-thrown and down-thrown blocks, but do not show contour compatibility, or intersecting faults with intersection points that do not conform to the additive property of faults or the law of volume conservation.

 Map a faulted, plunging anticline by using widely scattered well data.
-Participants learn the importance, and power, of contour compatibility when interpreting faults with compatible hanging wall and footwall blocks.
+Participants learn the importance of contour compatibility when interpreting faults with compatible hanging wall and footwall blocks.
 In this exercise, there are 30 control points in the western fault block and only 4 in the eastern fault block.
 Maintaining structural continuity across the fault and using interpretive contouring by projecting the structure contours from one fault block to the other and adjusting the contour value by the vertical separation of the fault, the block with only 4 control points is mapped accurately and shows the correct form of the plunging structure.

-Using well data, interpret an un-faulted carbonate reef oil reservoir, with incompatible top and base surfaces.
+Using well data, interpret an un-faulted carbonate reef oil reservoir with incompatible top and base surfaces.
 Participants learn that by independently contouring top and base of the reef and making an isochore contour map with the posted well data, errors are likely to occur.
 Since an isochore value is the true vertical thickness between the top and the base of the unit, then away from well control points wherever top and base structure contours cross, the difference in contour values should be equal to the isochore value at that point.
 If not, that interpretation is three dimensionally incorrect.
 Problem 8 demonstrates this fact, which is a method of quality controlling the interpretation.

-Net sand interpretive contouring, using dense subsurface control points and amplitudes extracted from a 3-D seismic survey.
+Net sand interpretive contouring using dense subsurface control points and amplitudes extracted from a 3-D seismic survey.
 Participant learns how to contour net sand values (hard data) by visually incorporating the extracted seismic attributes (soft data) to constrain the shape of the channels in a deltaic depositional environment example.

 Map a stratigraphic, channel sand oil prospect.
-Participant learns to construct the following maps by the parallel contouring option, and then in combination with the oil-water contact, delineate a stratigraphic trap: 1) Structure of the top of sand; 2) sand porosity; 3) net sand isochore; 4) prospect outline, which covers the area between a specific net sand cut-off contour value, located monoclinally up-dip of the oil-water contact.
+Participant learns to construct the following maps by the parallel contouring option, and then in combination with the oil-water contact delineate a stratigraphic trap: 1) Structure of the top of sand; 2) sand porosity; 3) net sand isochore; 4) prospect outline, which covers the area between a specific net sand cut-off contour value located monoclinally up-dip of the oil-water contact.

 REGISTRATION should be made at least one month before the start of a course.
 It is recommended that participants register early due to limited seating.
 However, we will accept paid registrations up to the last business day before the class, provided there are seats available.
 Registrants will receive a confirmation email within 48 hours of registration and will receive complete venue information two weeks prior to the first day of class.